simz1996/simz1996/README.md

 - 👋 Hi, I’m @simz1996
-- 👀 I’m interested in LLMs
+- 👀 I’m interested in Deep Neural Networks
-- 🌱 I’m currently learning LLMs
+- 🌱 I’m currently experimenting on both Large  and Small Language Models(GPT)
 - 💞️ I’m looking to collaborate on LLM projects
 - 📫 How to reach me:simairamou8@gmail.com